sinbad/UEScripts/doc/GitSetup.md

 ## The script

-You run the script from a Powershell prompt, in the root of your UE4 project.
+You run the script from a Powershell prompt, in the root of your Unreal project.

 ```
-ue4-git-setup.ps1 [[-src:]sourcefolder] [Options]
+ue-git-setup.ps1 [[-src:]sourcefolder] [Options]

 -src         : Source folder (current folder if omitted)
-             : (should be root of your UE4 project)
+             : (should be root of your Unreal project)
 -dryrun      : Don't perform any actual actions, just report on what you would do
 -help        : Print this help
 ```